taumuon/TexturedCube-Vortice/README.md

 https://github.com/discosultan/VulkanCore/issues/40 indicates that the project may no longer be under development.

 Instead of translating my renderer over in one large change, I first ported over the TexturedCube sample, and thought I'd make it available for other devs.

+### Credits
+Some of the interop code and examples of using Vortice.Vulkan were taken from https://github.com/FaberSanZ/Zeckoxe-Engine